suchoX/DraggableView/README.md

 # DraggableView

 This is a Music Player example of Youtube's Draggable Minimizing Video Playback Screen.
 It uses Motion layout for recreating the UI behavior

-I have written a <https://medium.com/@suchandrimsarkar/youtube-like-drag-minimizable-view-using-motionlayout-ca2fb40d8483>[Medium Post] which explains how this Library works and what each component does.
+I have written a [https://medium.com/@suchandrimsarkar/youtube-like-drag-minimizable-view-using-motionlayout-ca2fb40d8483](Medium Post) which explains how this Library works and what each component does.

 <p align="center"><img src="https://github.com/suchoX/DraggableView/blob/master/assets/gif.gif"></p>